ndcharles/ndcharles.github.io/_posts/problem-solving-approach-mckinsey-framework.md

 author: ndcharles
 categories: [ Tech, Growth ]
 image: assets/images/problem_solving.webp
-tags: [ featured, problem_solving, alx, data_operations, alx_foundations, alx_nigeria ]
+tags: [ featured, problem_solving, alx, data_operations, alx_foundations ]
 ---
 # Problem definition
+What is problem definition?...

+To be able to define a problem more concretely and succinctly, we can use The 5Ws+H: Who, What, Where, When, Why and How.
+These can be better answered by developing a problem statement and a good way to develop an effective problem statement is to use a problem-solving framework.

 # Symptoms vs Root-Cause
 - the 5-Whys technique

 ## Problem-solving approaches
+Problem-solving is all about asking the right questions.
 The McKinsey Problem Solving Framework and the Cool Head Warm Heart Framework are two different approaches to decision-making and problem-solving.
 While they share some similarities, they differ in focus and application.
 Let's take a look at how to apply each one.

 - Cool Head, Warm Heart Model
 The Cool Head Warm Heart Framework is a problem-solving approach that balances analytical and emotional considerations.
 It involves making decisions that align with one's values and goals while also considering the perspectives and feelings of others.
 This framework is often used in interpersonal and social contexts, such as leadership, communication, and conflict resolution.